vmchale/dickinson/README.md

 ## Technical

-This uses a tree-walking interpreter, and is an experiment in environments and immutable data structures.
+This uses a tree-walking interpreter as an experiment in environments and immutable data structures.